liqd/adhocracy3/docs/source/websockets.rst

 unsubscribe?  then the server could complain about duplicates without having to interrupt anything (the client will still be free to ignore the message).

-FIXME: if we don't allow subscription to ItemVersions, should there be a "not-ok" message?

 If the server doesn't understand a request sent by the server, is responds with an error message::